Richmond K. Turner: World War II

 For the assault on the Marshall Islands, Roi-Namur and Kwajalein, Rear Admiral Turner was the Commander, Joint Expeditionary Force, Task Force 51, which included 3 Task Forces and 9 Task Groups.

 As a result of his leadership in those many amphibious assaults, Turner was promoted to vice admiral on March 7, 1944.

 For the assaults on Tinian, Guam and Saipan, Vice Admiral Turner was the Commander, Joint Expeditionary Force, Task Force 51, which included the Northern and Southern Task Forces, Expeditionary Task Force, Lt.
 General Holland Smith and 6 Task Groups.

 For the assault on Iwo Jima, Vice Admiral Turner was the Commander, Joint Expeditionary Force, Task Force 50, which included the Attack Force, Rear Admiral Hill, and Expeditionary Task Force, Lt.
 General Smith.

 At the Battle of Okinawa Turner commanded Task Force 51 which included the Northern Attack Force, Rear Admiral Lawrence Fairfax Reifsnider, the Southern Attack Force, Rear Admiral Hill, Expeditionary Troops, Lt.
 General Simon Bolivar Buckner Jr., Western Island Attack Group, Rear Admiral Ingolf N. Kiland, Amphibious Support Force Rear Admiral William H. P. Blandy and Gunfire and Covering Force, Rear Admiral Morton Deyo.
 At the end of the Battle of Okinawa the Amphibious Forces under Admiral Turner's command were manned by 657,000 officers and men.

-On May 24, 1945, Richmond Kelly Turner was promoted to full Admiral.
+On May 24, 1945, Richmond Kelly Turner was promoted to full admiral.
 Had the Pacific war continued, he would have commanded the amphibious component of the invasion of Japan.
 Under Admiral Turner's command, there were to be 2,700 ships and craft in the Kyushu operation.
 There had been 1,213 ships and craft under his command for the Okinawa operation, 435 for the Marianas operation and 51 at Guadalcanal.

+Turner was present during the Japanese surrender on board the USS Missouri on September 2, 1945.